 - For a 5 day trip, do 2 days at Magic Kingdom, 1 day at Hollywood Studios, 1 day at Animal Kingdom and 1 day at Epcot.

 - For a 6+ day trip, do the same as a 5 day trip but with a break day (or days) in the middle to rest at the hotel, visit Downtown Disney, swim, etc.

 What to do about strollers?

-Your toddler may not use a stroller any more but they will very, very likely need one at Disney World (unless they’re ultra toddler marathoners who can go 50 miles a week).
-Be sure to read my stroller rental article to decide how you want to handle them for your trip.
+Your toddler may not use a stroller any more but they will very, very likely need one at Disney World (unless they're ultra toddler marathoners who can go 50 miles a week).
+Be sure to read my comparison of stroller options to decide how you want to handle them for your trip.

 What height requirements affect toddlers?